paulengstler/invisible-stitch/README.md

 ## Acknowledgments

-P. E., A. V., I. L., and C.R. are supported by ERC-UNION- CoG-101001212.
+P. E., A. V., I. L., and C.R. are supported by ERC-UNION-CoG-101001212.
 P.E. is also supported by Meta Research.
 I.L. and C.R. also receive support from VisualAI EP/T028572/1.

 Without the great works from previous researchers, this project would not have been possible.
 Thank you!
 Our code for the depth completion network heavily borrows from [ZoeDepth](https://github.com/isl-org/ZoeDepth).
 We utilize [PyTorch3D](https://pytorch3d.org) in our 3D scene generation pipeline.